 The ability to increase market share and control expenses.

-Changes in the competitive environment in the Corporation's markets and among banking organizations and other financial service providers.
+Changes in the competitive environment in our markets and among banking organizations and other financial service providers.

 The effect of changes in accounting policies and practices, as may be adopted by the regulatory agencies, as well as the Public Company Accounting Oversight Board, the Financial Accounting Standards Board and other accounting standard setters.

-Changes in the reliability of the Corporation's vendors, internal control systems or information systems.
+Changes in the reliability of our vendors, internal control systems or information systems.

-Changes in the Corporation's organization, compensation and benefit plans.
+Changes in our organization, compensation and benefit plans.

-The costs and effects of legal and regulatory developments including the resolution of legal proceedings or regulatory or other governmental inquiries and the results of regulatory examinations or reviews and the ability to obtain required regulatory approvals.
+The costs and effects of legal and regulatory developments, the resolution of legal proceedings or regulatory or other governmental inquiries, the results of regulatory examinations or reviews and the ability to obtain required regulatory approvals.

 Greater than expected costs or difficulties related to the integration of new products and lines of business.

 Forward-looking statements speak only as of the date on which such statements are made.
-The Corporation undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made, or to reflect the occurrence of unanticipated events.
+We do not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made, or to reflect the occurrence of unanticipated events.